-Note: When you are ready to go live and create real events, it is best practice to remove the sample data (see below).
+Note: When you are ready to go live and create real events, you should remove the sample data (see below).
 This ensures that the sample events, attendees, feedback, instructors, coupons, and other sample data do not interfere with your actual data.

 How to remove the auto-generated sample data

-To remove the initial data, follow these steps:
+To remove the initial sample data, follow these steps:

 - Go to your account Settings.

 - In the Settings & Configurations section, select "Remove all sample data from this account".
-This will remove all the sample data all at once without you needing to delete one by one and miss something in the process.
-The sample data can be removed anytime, and re-inserted back if you need it in the same way.
+This will remove all the sample data all at once without you needing to delete it one by one and miss something in the process.
+The sample data can be removed anytime, and it can be re-inserted back if you need it in the same way.

 Note: Do not use the sample data as part of your real data in any way, as it can be removed at any time.